Home » Beach Guides » The Best Wheelchair Accessible Beaches in Michigan, Region by Region

 Holly Recreation Area

-Located in mid-Michigan’s Gennesee County, Holly Recreation Area has a swimming beach with accessible walkways to the beach, athough there are no beach mats to the water.
+Holly Recreation Area in Genesee County has an accessible walkway to the beach, though there are no beach mats to the water’s edge.

 Seven Lakes State Park*